xaverfleer/woocommerce/plugins/woocommerce-blocks/docs/third-party-developers/extensibility/hooks/actions.md

 ### Description

-<p>Functions hooking into this should add custom errors using the provided WP_Error instance.</p>
+Functions hooking into this should add custom errors using the provided WP_Error instance.

 ### Parameters